Best darts players in the world 2026

 2. Luke Humphries

-Luke Humphries’ career accelerated at a rapid pace after he landed his first major trophy at the 2023 World Grand Prix as he soon racked up several further TV title wins.
+Luke Humphries’ career accelerated at a rapid pace after landing his first major trophy at the 2023 World Grand Prix as he quickly racked up several more TV title wins in a short space of time.

-During this remarkable golden spell, Humphries scaled to the top of the world rankings and held darts’ two biggest titles at the same time – the World Championship and the World Matchplay.
+During this remarkable golden spell, Humphries reached the top of the world rankings and held darts' two biggest titles concurrently - the World Championship and the World Matchplay.

 1. Luke Littler

-Since bursting into the limelight as a 16-year-old when he reached the 2023/24 World Championship final on debut, Luke Littler has won a conveyor belt of trophies on tour, wowing crowds with his generational talent and helping take darts to new levels of stardom.
+Since bursting into the limelight as a 16-year-old when he reached the 2023/24 World Championship final on his debut, Luke Littler has won a conveyor belt of trophies on tour - wowing crowds with his generational talent and helping take darts to new levels of stardom.

 Check out more of our Sport coverage or visit our TV Guide and Streaming Guide to find out what's on.
 For more from the biggest stars in TV, listen to The Radio Times Podcast.